hbctraining/scRNA-seq/lessons/07_SC_clustering_analysis_integration.md

 seurat_list <- SplitObject(seurat_raw, split.by = "sample")
 ```

-We should now have variables/objects in our environment called `ctrl` and `stim`.
+We should now have a list variable with two Seurat object components called `ctrl` and `stim`.

 ### Normalize the cell counts for library depth and identify highly variable genes